DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 ## Draw task data initialization

 As we discussed earlier, amplification shaders read their arguments from the unordered access buffer.
-We initialize the draw tasks data by distributing the cubes on a 2D grid and add generating random scale and animation time offset:
+We initialize the draw tasks data by distributing the cubes on a 2D grid and generating random scales and animation time offsets:

 ```cpp
 struct DrawTask